-One can see that the transmission capacity depends on SNR and the distribution of $h$.
-The identification capacity for the fast fading channel behaves differently and doesn't depend on power constraints, noise level, or distribution of $h$.
+Recall~\cite{tse2005fundamentals} that the transmission capacity for the fast fading channel is equal to \( C=\mathbb{E}(\log(1+|h|^2\text{SNR})). \) The transmission capacity is clearly influenced by both the SNR and the distribution of $h$.
+The identification capacity for the fast fading channel behaves differently and does not depend on power constraints, noise level, or distribution of $h$.
 Remarkably, even in the case of positive probability $\mathbb{P}(h=0)$ the same lower bound $1/4$ holds.
-Let's not forget that the scaling for identification is different.
+Let us not forget that the scaling for identification is different.
 So we see the advantage of identification over transmission coding in the fast fading model as well.